Independent Purchasing Cooperative, Inc.

 Collection and Use of Personal Information

-B. Other Details Relating to Website Use.
+C. Other Details Relating to Websites Use.

 User Name and Password.
 IPC requires that you create a username and password in order to access the Member or non-public pages on the Websites.
 IPC does not divulge usernames or passwords to anyone.
-Should you need to change or remove your username or password, contact the IPC Privacy Officer as set out in Section XII below.
+Should you need to change or remove your username or password, contact the IPC Privacy Officer as set out below.

 Email & Mobile Updates.
 You may have the opportunity to elect to receive email and mobile communications from IPC and the FAF Group.
 IPC and the FAF Group will only email you or send you mobile messages or alerts if you elect to receive such communications.
-If you elect to receive such communications, IPC and the FAF Group will send you occasional updates about new additions to the Website as well as special offers and promotions of which you can take advantage.
+If you elect to receive such communications, IPC and the FAF Group will send you occasional updates about new additions to the Websites as well as special offers and promotions of which you can take advantage.
 If at any time you decide you would rather not receive these types of communications from IPC or the FAF Group, you can revoke your election by clicking the unsubscribe link at the bottom of any IPC or FAF Group email, or by updating the contact preferences for your account (if you have one), or you may opt-out of mobile messages or alerts by following the instructions provided in the messages you receive.
-You may also opt out by contacting and providing your details to the Privacy Officer as set out in Section XII below.
+You may also opt out by contacting and providing your details to the Privacy Officer as set out below.